Hornbill-Docs/data-imports-guide/data-imports-guide/requests/database/configuration.md

 - ``DefaultPriority`` - If a request is being imported, and the tool cannot verify its Priority, then the Priority from this variable is used to escalate the request.
 - ``DefaultService`` - If a request is being imported, and the tool cannot verify its Service from the mapping, then the Service from this variable is used to log the request.
 - ``DefaultCatalog`` - If the DefaultService (above) is being used for a record, then populating this with the primary key of the Catalog Item set against the Service for the Request Type being imported will ensure that the Catalog Item, and associated BPM Workflow, will be used when creating the Request.
 NOTE - the Catalog Item Primary Key value must be for the default language record, and not a translated catalog item record.
-- ``RequestQuery`` - The query used to retrieve request data from your data source
+- ``RequestQuery`` - The query used to retrieve request data from your data source.
+Not used when the ``csvfile`` driver is defined - see ``CSVFile`` below
     - When using a SQL source, this would be a SQL query
     - When using an ODBC source, this query would be specific to that ODBC connector, for example:
     - When the ODBC is using CSV files as its data source, the RequestQuery string may look like: SELECT * FROM requestImport.csv
     - When the ODBC is using The Microsoft Excel driver, and therefore an XLS or XLSX files as its data source, the RequestQuery string may look like the following, where [requestData$] refers to the worksheet in the spreadsheet that contains the request data: SELECT * FROM [requestData$]
     - IMPORTANT NOTE - When using an ODBC source to connect to CSV or Excel spreadsheets using the Microsoft Excel ODBC Driver, the SQL Query will not properly support DISTINCT or UNION statements and if using these then your data may be truncated to 255 characters per column.
 This is a limitation in the Microsoft Excel ODBC Driver and not this tool.
 The tool has extra code to help with this limitation and prevent duplication of records.
+- ``CSVFile`` - Only used when the ``csvfile`` driver is defined, and replaces ``RequestQuery``.
+The path to the CSV file that contains the request records to import.
+This can be an absolute path, or a path relative to the folder that the utility is run from
-- ``RequestReferenceColumn`` - This defines the column returned by the above query that holds the friendly name of the request reference
+- ``RequestReferenceColumn`` - This defines the column returned by the above query (or the column header in the ``CSVFile``) that holds the friendly name of the request reference
-- ``RequestGUID`` - This defines the column returned by the above query that holds the ID of the request reference.
+- ``RequestGUID`` - This defines the column returned by the above query (or the column header in the ``CSVFile``) that holds the ID of the request reference.
 Depending on your data source, this may be the same as RequestReferenceColumn.
 This is used when searching for import request specific historic update data.
 - ``ParentRequestRefColumn`` - This defines the column returned by the above query that holds the ID of the Hornbill Request Reference, for the request that should be linked to the request being imported.
 - ``CoreFieldMapping`` - The core fields used by the API calls to raise requests within Service Manager, and how the imported data should be mapped into these fields.
     - Any value wrapped with [] will be populated with the corresponding response from the request Query